 Obje ctives Cont rols C10 If a corporate logo or graphic appears as part of the signage, it is compatible with the architecture, materials, finishes and colours of the building, and does not have an adverse impact on the character of the building or streetscape.
 O5 To ensure that signage is sympathetic to the design and architectural character of the building.
 C11 The signage is integrated with the architectural design of the building, having regard to the building composition, fenestration, materials, finishes and colours.
 C12 The signage does not obscure or extend over any architectural, decorative or other distinguishing feature of the building.
 C13 The signage is of a high quality design and finish.
 06 To ensure that signs do not contribute to visual clutter or environmental degradation of the public domain because of the type, size or location.
-C14 For signage on a building in a business zone, the total signage area does not exceed a factor of 0.5m 2 for each metre of the building width at its frontage to a public road.
-07 To ensure that signage is limited to that reasonably required to convey the message that a particular business C15 For a building identification sign, the sign: 08 is operating from the premises.
-To ensure that signs are an appropriate a) is located on the main façade of the building; size and scale for the building on which they are erected. b) is designed as an integral part of the façade; 09 To ensure that signage is compatible with its context. c) may be located above awning height; and 010 To protect the amenity of residential development. d) is generally composed of content that is affixed to the building.
+C14 For signage on a building in a business zone, the total signage area does not exceed a factor of $0.5m^2$ for each metre of the building width at its frontage to a public road.
+07 To ensure that signage is limited to that reasonably required to convey the message that a particular business is operating from the premises.
+C15 For a building identification sign, the sign: a) is located on the main façade of 08 To ensure that signs are an appropriate size and scale for the building on which they are erected. the building; b) is designed as an integral part of the façade; 09 To ensure that signage is compatible with its context. c) may be located above awning height; and 010 To protect the amenity of residential development. d) is generally composed of content that is affixed to the building.
 011 To ensure that window signs do not compromise active and desirable pedestrian environments.
 Note: Not all buildings will have a building identification sign.

-Obje ctives Cont rols 012 To create an active interface between ground level retail or commercial C16 For a business identification sign located in a business zone, the sign: properties and the street. a) is located in that part of the building occupied by the business; b) is primarily located on the awning fascia and under the awning height of the building.
+O12 To create an active interface between C16 For a business identification sign located ground level retail or commercial in a business zone, the sign: properties and the street. a) is located in that part of the building occupied by the business; b) is primarily located on the awning fascia and under the awning height of the building.
 Signs, other than walls signs, above the awning height should be avoided; c) does not face a service lane; and d) is not located on a side wall abutting a residential property.
 C17 Where there are multiple occupancies or uses within a single building or site: a) a coordinated approach to the location and design of signs is taken; and b) a directory of tenants is provided at the ground floor level.
 C18 For an under awning sign located in a business zone, there is no more than one sign per premises and the sign: a) is a maximum height of 300mm; b) is a maximum length of 2.6m (or two thirds the width of the footpath, whichever is the lesser); c) is not lower than 2.6m from the footpath level as measured from the bottom of the sign; and d) is a minimum distance of 3m from adjoining under awning signs.
 C19 For a flush wall or painted wall sign located in a business zone, the sign: a) does not exceed 5m2; b) does not extend over or block windows or other openings in the building; c) does not project more than 150mm from the wall;